-Are there any age and weight restrictions for pilots?
+Are there any age restrictions for pilots or passengers?

 Pilots must be at least 14 years old for lessons to count towards a licence, 16 years old to go solo and 17 years old to gain a licence.

-Are there any height and weight restrictions for pilots?
+Are there any height and weight restrictions for pilots or passengers?

-Pilots must weigh no more than 110kg to fly in one of our flex-wings and no more than 120kg to fly in fixed-wing aircraft (SkyRanger).
+Pilots must weigh at least 55kg but no more than 100kg to fly in one of our aircraft.

 How high can microlights fly?

 Microlights are not permitted to fly higher than 10,000 feet without the use of oxygen.
 However, most air experience flights and lessons are conducted at 1,500 – 3,000 feet, depending on weather conditions.

 Before flying solo, a pilot must make an online declaration of medical fitness via the Civil Aviation Authority (CAA) website.